 Raise the exposure until the maximum amount of detail is visible and no more.
 Once you’re no longer seeing more start appearing (not to be confused with the noise) stop raising the exposure.
-If lowering the exposure due to shooting ETTR, lower until you start to see details disappearing, then back up a little bit.
-This won’t get rid of the washed out look if you had a bright sky, so bare with that for now, we’ll get onto removing that next.
+If you used the ETTR method lower the exposure until you start to see details disappearing, then back up a little bit.
+This won’t remove the washed out look if you had a light polluted sky, further adjustments will be needed.

-Use the tonal curves adjustment tool for contrast.
+Use the tonal curves adjustment and clarity tools for details

-Adjust the contrast using the curves editor to darken the pure blacks without losing the detail in the brighter areas.
+Adjust the contrast using the curves editor to darken the deepest shadows without losing the detail in the brighter areas.
 Making small adjustments adjust the curve for the desired result.
-Remember, sometimes a pure black sky isn’t always the best look.
+The sky is rarely pure black, so try to remain true with your initial adjustments.

 Apply noise reduction very lightly.
 Heavy reduction can remove stars from your photograph.
-Lightroom’s noise reduction has improved greatly in recent releases, however tools such as Topaz, and DXO Optics Pro offer the best results.
-Noise adjust with care.
-In some extreme cases, multiple subtle passes of noise reduction are required, meaning applying small amounts of NR then going over the image again until the noise is dealt with.
+Although Lightroom’s noise reduction has improved in recent releases, tools such as Topaz, and DXO Optics Pro offer the best results.
+Adjust noise with care.
+In some extreme cases multiple subtle passes of noise reduction are required meaning applying small amounts then going over the image again until the noise is dealt with.

 Advanced Photoshoppers can use dark frame subtraction to remove ‘hot pixels’

-To perform a dark frame subtraction you’ll need to put the lens cap back on right after taking your photo and shoot a dark frame of equal length to your main photo.
-By doing this under the exact same conditions as your milky way shot, the noise produced by your camera can be captured, and then removed in photoshop.
+To perform a dark frame subtraction you’ll need to put the lens cap back on immediately after taking your photo.
+Next shoot a dark frame of equal length to your main photo.
+By doing this under the exact same conditions as your Milky Way shot the noise produced by your camera can be recorded.
+This noise can removed in Photoshop.